alohaleonardo/Super_Resolution_with_CNNs_and_GANs/README.md

 [Ji Yu](https://github.com/NaruSaku)
 <br>

 We investigated the problem of image super-resolution (SR), where we want to reconstruct high-resolution images from low-resolution images.
+We presented a residual learning framework to ease the training of the substantially deep network.
+Specifically, we reformulated the structure of the deep-recursive neural network to improve its performance.
+To further improve image qualities, we built a super-resolution generative adversarial network (SRGAN) framework, where we proposed several loss functions based on perceptual loss, i.e. SSIM loss and/ or total variation (TV) loss, to enhance the structural integrity of generative images.
+Moreover, a condition is injected to resolve the problem of losing partial information associated with GANs.

+The results show that our methods and trails can achieve equivalent performance on most of the benchmarks compared with the previous state-of-art methods, and out-perform them in terms of the structural similarity.
 Her are a few example outputs:

 <img src='imgs/resultsfig.png'>